Project Overview

 In one user test, participants reported that the melodies were too short and lacked clear emotional cues, making them difficult to distinguish.
 Based on this feedback, we made improvements.

+We extended the length and increased the complexity of the melodies, while still keeping them simple and easy to remember.
 We also aligned the rhythm of the melody more closely with the user’s hand movement frequency to enhance the sense of embodiment.

 In addition, for each emotional track, we experimented with different instrument timbres to reflect the textures that users had visualized during earlier sessions.
+Through iterative development and user feedback, we refined our approach to creating emotionally evocative melodies.

-Final Interaction Mapping
+Mapping

 Gesture